 COU 637.
-CHEMICAL DEPENDENCY AND SUBSTANCE ABUSE (4 sem. hrs.)
+CHEMICAL DEPENDENCY AND SUBSTANCE ABUSE (3 sem. hrs.)
 A consideration of the disease concept of chemical dependency, including the psychological dynamics and family patterns associated with chemical dependency, recognition of symptoms including current approaches to treatment and intervention.
-(Prerequisites: COU 503, 504, 505) (As needed)
+(Prerequisites: COU 503, 504, 505) (Spring)